OrSGar/TEA-Column-Renaming-Tool/README.md

 ### About the Project

 For the implementation, I decided a web scraper would be the best in this situation.
-Since every variable description website is in the same format, it only made sense to scrape the mappings and convert them to JSON.
+Since every variable description website link is in the same format, it made sense to scrape the websites tables and convert them to JSON.

 Correlation One's DS4A program provides data analysis training for people that come from a variety of backgrounds, including non-technical ones.
 With this in mind, I decided to take an object-oriented approach to the tools source code.
 This helped with abstraction and decomposition of the tool to help me during development and to help the user not worry about how it works.

 The tool works in 3 major steps:
-1. The user defines the variables they want to use (dataset reference link, and replacement words)
+1. The user defines the variables they want to use (dataset reference link and replacement words)
-2. User define website is scraped to get the descriptions and saves the results to JSON format in the local directory `Generated Keys`.
+2. User defined website is scraped to get the mappings and saves the results to JSON format in the local directory `Generated Keys`.
-3. Users are able to replace words in the descriptions to shorten the length of the column name (removing redundant words, changing genders to their short versions)
+3. Users are able to replace words in the descriptions to shorten the length of the column name (removing redundant words, changing Male and Female to M and F)
 4. The new processed JSON keys are stored in local directory `Processed Keys`.

 The source code for the project can be found in the [`KeyProcessor.py`](https://github.com/OrSGar/TEA-Column-Key-Converter-/blob/main/KeyProcessor.py) file.